Team-Recursion-04/Autonomous-Driving-System/README.md

 full images in one evaluation.
 Since the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.

+YOLO (You Only Look Once), is a network for object detection.
+The object detection task consists in determining the location on the image where certain objects are present, as well as classifying those objects.
+Previous methods for this, like R-CNN and its variations, used a pipeline to perform this task in multiple steps.
+This can be slow to run and also hard to optimize, because each individual component must be trained separately.
+YOLO, does it all with a single neural network.

 Steps to use the YOLO for detection:
 * resize input image to 448x448
 * run a single convolutional network on the image